mkt-market/cip-docs/docs/subprotocols/canto-bio.md

 # Canto Bio Protocol

-Canto Bio Protocol is a barebones Subprotocol that can be used to save a *bio* string in one's on-chain identity.
+Canto Bio Protocol is a barebones Subprotocol that can be used to save a *bio* string in one's on chain identity.
 It consists of a single smart contract, [`Bio.sol`](https://github.com/mkt-market/canto-bio-protocol/blob/master/src/Bio.sol).

 ## Minting